 Photo credit: Elliot Leahy

 Adriel was awarded second prize (The Highly Commended Award) in the Willoughby Symphony Orchestra's 2025 Young Composer Award.
-He has also been awarded the Sydney Conservatorium of Music's 2022 Horace Keats Memorial Prize for Composition, their 2023 Frank Albert Music Prize, their 2024 Ignaz Friedman Memorial Prize, and a 2022, 2023, and 2024 Academic Merit Prize from the University of Sydney.
+He has also been awarded the Sydney Conservatorium of Music's 2022 Horace Keats Memorial Prize for Composition, their 2023 Frank Albert Music Prize, and their 2024 Ignaz Friedman Memorial Prize.

 (live recording - Hannah Grogan)